 Here are both of the genealogies of Jesus given to us by Matthew and Luke, showing both Mary and Joseph's lineage.
 Similar to Adam, Jesus had no earthly biological father, and in that way both Jesus and Adam could be called "sons of God."
 Yet just like the rest of humanity, Jesus was a real… Continue reading The Genealogies of Jesus, in Luke and Matthew

-TLDR: It's baptism! (and communion) I don't consider myself "baptist."
-I still don't like the connotations associated with being baptist, including a dark history of racism, and other problems.
-For that reason I probably wouldn't have "baptist" in the name of a church I started for my own personal convictions.
-Many Presbyterians will say the… Continue reading What does it mean to be “baptist”?
+TLDR: It's baptism! (and communion) I have not historically considered myself "baptist."
+I still don't like some of the connotations associated with being baptist, including a dark history of racism, and other problems.
+For that reason I probably wouldn't vote to have "baptist" in the name of my church for my own personal convictions.
+Many… Continue reading What does it mean to be “baptist”?